open/close all folders

 - Prince Eneas of Syan from Shadowmarch series definitely qualifies.

-- Marie Antoinette in The Bad Queen tries to invoke wisdom in her daughter Marie-Therese and help her gain a more realistic and compassionate view of the world by making the orphaned daughter of a servant the princess's companion who gets to share in all privileges the royal child does.
+- Marie Antoinette in The Bad Queen tries to encourage wisdom in her daughter, the Madame Royale Marie-Therese, and help her gain a more realistic and compassionate view of the world.
+To that end, she makes the orphaned daughter of a servant the princess's companion, and allows the girl to share in all privileges which Madame Royale enjoys.

 - Jack's (dead) twinner in The Talisman.
 Since they're basically the same person, this also applies to Jack himself once the Territories has had its effect on him.

 - Prince Maxon in The Selection, crossed with a Sheltered Aristocrat.